 - Initial entry into the fund might be lower, allowing even small investors to get into the market

 - A pooling of funds allows you to invest in a variety of companies within a single investment vehicle

-Mutual funds can be held within an RRSP, RESP, or TFSA, and are offered for sale by banks, credit unions, mutual fund dealers and investment dealers
+Mutual funds can be held within an RRSP, RESP, TFSA or cash account, and are offered for sale by banks, credit unions, mutual fund dealers and investment dealers.

 Mutual Fund Costs